GlobalSport/state-decorator/README.md

 ### <a name="ConflictingActions"></a>Conflicting actions

-The StateDecorator is managing the asynchronous action calls one at a time **per name**, ie. you can execute two different actions let's say _action 1_ and _action 2_ in parallel but only one call to _action 1_ at a time.
+The StateDecorator is managing the asynchronous action calls one at a time or in parallel

-A promise can, of course, be a `Promise.all(tonsOfPromises)`, but a decorated action can be executed one call at a time

 In lots of situations, the UI is disabled using the _loading_ or _loadingMap_ parameters, but in other situation one may want to manage such use case (a search bar, autosave feature of an editor etc.).